||Brownett mentions the River Swere in north

 of exuviae were found, especially downstream from

-site, early in the season, is Otmoor where it has
+The main site, early in the season, used to be Otmoor where it had

 been seen in small numbers since 1998 .
 In 2010

 and subsequently it was found at Radley Lakes by

 Wayne Bull.
 In 2013 there were new site records from

 the Pinkhill reserve at Farmoor and Whitecross Green

 Wood.
 In 2015, there were reports from more new